je-suis-tm/je-suis-tm/README.md

 # Apologies for lack of progress lately.
-I have been back and forth between Singapore and Australia for the past two months.
-I will settle down and work on more projects ASAP.
+I have been back and forth between :singapore: and :australia: for the past two months.
+Cheers to fully open border.
+I will settle down soon and work on more projects.

 +++++++++++++++++++++++++++++++++++++++++++++++++++